Skip to main content

 (6) Eligible alien status as defined in rule 5101:4-3-07 of the Administrative Code.

 (12) Physical or mental disability: student exemption.
-When a person claims to be physically or mentally unfit for purposes of the student exemption contained in paragraph (B)(2) of rule 5101:4-6-04 of the Administrative Code, verification may be required.
+When a person claims to be physically or mentally unfit for purposes of the student exemption contained in paragraph (B)(2) of rule 5101:4-6-04 of the Administrative Code, verification may be needed.
 Appropriate verification may consist of receipt of temporary or permanent disability benefits issued by governmental or private sources, or a statement from a physician or licensed or certified psychologist.
-If the individual's physical or mental disability is evident to the county worker verification is not required but the disability should be noted in the case record.
+If the individual's physical or mental disability is evident to the county worker verification is not needed but the disability should be noted in the case record.

 (15) ABAWDs: countable months in another state.
-For individuals subject to the SNAP time limit of rule 5101:4-3-20 of the Administrative Code, the county agency must verify the number of countable months an individual has used in another state when there is an indication the individual participated in that state as defined in rule 5101:4-3-20 of the Administrative Code.
+For individuals subject to the SNAP time limit of rule 5101:4-3-20 of the Administrative Code, the county agency is to verify the number of countable months an individual has used in another state when there is an indication the individual participated in that state as defined in rule 5101:4-3-20 of the Administrative Code.
 The normal processing standards of paragraph (A) of rule 5101:4-2-11 of the Administrative Code apply.
 The county agency may accept another state agency's assertion as to the number of countable months an individual has used in another state.

 (E) What is the standard verification for categorically eligible assistance groups?

-(b) Social security number;
+(a) Social security number;

-(c) Sponsored alien information; and
+(b) Sponsored alien information; and

-(d) Residency.
+(c) Residency.

-(2) For an assistance group determined categorically eligible because of the notification of the Ohio careline services resources are waived from the benefit determination and do not require verification as described in paragraph (D) of this rule.
-Net income is a waived factor for benefit determination but still must be verified.
+(2) Assistance groups determined categorically eligible because of the notification of the Ohio careline services are to verify the factors as described in paragraph (D) of this rule.

 (F) When may an application be approved without verification?